 - Preheat the oven to 425 degrees Fahrenheit.
 Line a large, rimmed baking sheet with parchment paper for easy cleanup, if desired.

-- To prepare your Brussels sprouts, trim the nubby ends and any discolored leaves off the Brussels sprouts, then cut the sprouts in halves lengthwise.
+- To prepare your Brussels sprouts, trim the nubby ends and remove any discolored or damaged leaves.
+Then, cut each sprout in half lengthwise from the flat base through the top.

 - On your prepared baking sheet, combine the halved sprouts, olive oil and salt.
 Toss until the sprouts are lightly and evenly coated.
 Arrange the sprouts in an even layer with their flat sides facing down.